Effective Recruiting at Scale: Planning Wins the Day

 Know what you are looking for

+Carve out the time and space to align as a team.
 If you have time, share profiles of ideal candidates (even if you know they are non-recruitable) just to provide a comparator and pattern-match.
-Enlist colleagues in a shared sourcing session to review and discuss potential candidates together.
+Enlist colleagues in a shared sourcing session to review, and discuss potential candidates together.